Ravikiran000/Kubernetes_Mastery/Day-6/README.md

 ```
 #### In this example:
 - **livenessProbe**: This defines the liveness probe, which Kubernetes uses to check if the application running in the container is still alive.
 If the liveness check fails, Kubernetes will restart the container.
 - **httpGet**: Similar to the Readiness Probe, but used to determine if the container should be restarted.
+This is the endpoint that Kubernetes will call to check the health of the container.
+It should return a 200 OK response when the container is healthy.
-- **initialDelaySeconds**: The probe starts checking 3 seconds after the container starts.
+- **initialDelaySeconds**: This specifies the number of seconds to wait after the container starts before performing the first liveness probe.
+This allows the application some time to start up.
 - **periodSeconds**: The probe checks the endpoint every 5 seconds.
+This defines the interval (in seconds) between consecutive liveness probes.
+Kubernetes will call the /healthz endpoint every 5 seconds.
 #### Practical Example
 Imagine you have a web server that takes a few seconds to start.
 You can use a Readiness Probe to ensure it’s ready before receiving traffic.
 If your web server crashes or becomes unresponsive, the Liveness Probe will restart it automatically.